kcajj/ONT_phages/notes/note2.md

 it should be easy.

+EM11

+non consensus sites:
+the assembly site 82280 maps on the reference genome of EM11 at 36588 the assembly site 76089 maps on the reference genome of EM11 at 30397 the assembly site 78356 maps on the reference genome of EM11 at 32664 the assembly site 77655 maps on the reference genome of EM11 at 31963 the assembly site 82934 maps on the reference genome of EM11 at 37242 the assembly site 53019 maps on the reference genome of EM11 at 7328

 gaps:
-the assembly site 84166 maps on the reference genome of EM11 at 38473 GGAGTTGGAT
-GGAGTTGGAT
-the assembly site 89018 maps on the reference genome of EM11 at 43326 AAAAATGTCC
+the assembly site 84165 maps on the reference genome of EM11 at 38473 the assembly site 89018 maps on the reference genome of EM11 at 43327 the assembly site 88770 maps on the reference genome of EM11 at 43079 the assembly site 93603 maps on the reference genome of EM11 at 47912

-AAAAATGTCC
+EM60

 non consensus sites:
-the assembly site 76089 maps on the reference genome of EM11 at 30396 ACCCGTATGG
+the assembly site 79121 maps on the reference genome of EM60 at 36619 the assembly site 50197 maps on the reference genome of EM60 at 7695

-ACCCGTATGG
+gaps:
-the assembly site 82280 maps on the reference genome of EM11 at 36587 ACCCAACCAG
+the assembly site 71479 maps on the reference genome of EM60 at 28977 the assembly site 87471 maps on the reference genome of EM60 at 44969 the assembly site 74128 maps on the reference genome of EM60 at 31626 the assembly site 73035 maps on the reference genome of EM60 at 30533
-ACCCAACCAG

 ### BONUS: secondary mapping

-we can see the relation between secondary and primary mapping in the reads that have a secondary mapping, it could give us information about genomic rearrangements.
+we can see the relation between secondary and primary mapping in the reads that have a secondary mapping, it could give us information about genomic rearrangements. no interesting information found.

 ### BONUS: presence of mutations on the same dna molecule